andreamarelli99/WS-WS-Dataset/README.md

-# WS-WS: Weakly Supervised Waste Sorting Benchmark
+# WS-WS: Weakly Supervised Waste Sorting Segmentation Benchmark

 ## Overview
 This repository provides scripts for training and evaluating weakly supervised segmentation models for the Seruso Dataset.
 It includes implementations for: